-The commitment lacks verifiable indicators for implementation beyond "increased accountability in government service delivery" and "improved access to government processes."
-The vagueness of the planned activities make it difficult to assess how it improves the opportunities for citizens to participate in decision-making.
-Moreover, the commitment does not discuss how the government will use the platform to engage rural communities (which seems to be a focal point of the commitment).
-Therefore, the potential impact is considered as minor.
+In addition to the limited specificity, the commitment did not discuss how the government would use the platform to engage rural communities (which seemed to be a focal point of the commitment).
+Therefore, the potential impact was expected to be minor.